 We already talked about using a special archive/category page layout.

 Don’t forget your sidebar!
 There are numerous ways to link to your Categories or Archives in the sidebar.
-A tag cloud widget, a category drop down widget, Promo widgets using images like on our WordPress themes.
+A tag cloud widget, a category drop down widget, or even a linked image widget.

 Check out how I’ve added our categories to our sidebar.
-I used colorful icons for our 4 main categories then a very simple text/cloud type widget for popular sub-categories beneath it.
+I used large icons for our 4 main categories then a very simple text/cloud type widget for popular sub-categories beneath it.

 There are ways to use your categories without stuffing them all in a huge menu.